sweattep/ancient_quotes/README.md

 >Walk, my children, in long-suffering, in meekness, honesty, in provocation, in grief, in faith and in truth

 >which is the mother of us all?

+>the slave does not know what his master is doing